Independent property advice. Paid for by you, not by the deal.

 Why independent advice is structurally different.

-We work the other way around.
 The client pays for the advice.
-The advice owes nothing to anyone else.
-The recommendation can be proceed, renegotiate, pause, or walk away — and the firm is paid either way.
+The advice owes nothing to a developer, broker, sourcer, agent, or stock list.
+A recommendation can be to proceed, renegotiate, pause, restructure, or walk away.
+The firm is paid either way.
+That is what allows the work to be honest about whether a decision actually deserves capital.

 Featured writing